fossas/fossa-cli/docs/references/strategies/README.md

 | [Rust (cargo)](https://github.com/fossas/fossa-cli/blob/master/docs/references/strategies/languages/rust/rust.md)                               | ✅         | ❌         | ❌                    | Dynamic          |
 | [Scala (sbt)](https://github.com/fossas/fossa-cli/tree/master/docs/references/strategies/languages/scala)                                       | ✅         | ❌         | ❌                    | Dynamic          |

-:keycap_star:: Note that these strategies support _static_ and _dynamic_ detection differently than other strategies, and are not run by default.
+:warning:: Note that these strategies support _static_ and _dynamic_ detection differently than other strategies, and are not run by default.
    Please make sure to check their linked documentation in the table above for more details.